 Unfortunately, many employers do not abide by FLSA guidelines or state laws.
 If you feel that your employer has used unfair labor practices to prevent you from making the wages you are entitled to, please contact our Pittsburgh wage-and-hour claims lawyers at (844) 383-0565 for a free consultation.

 Tough Attorneys Standing Up for Workers' Rights

 Employers must be held accountable for their actions and their lack of action.
 At Robert Peirce & Associates, P.C., we handle a wide range of employment and wage violation claims.
-We have more than 20 years of experience fighting against large corporations.
+We have nearly 40 years of experience fighting against large corporations.
 No company is too big for us to take on.

 Wage-and-hour lawsuits are complex cases that require the help of experienced, knowledgeable lawyers.
 Our firm is proud to provide clients with the resources, experience, and knowledge necessary to hold corporations accountable for their actions.
 We will stand up for your right to fair wages.

 Unpaid Overtime or Underpaid Overtime

 Have you worked over eight hours in a day or over 40 hours in a week without receiving overtime pay?
 Has your employer paid your overtime at a rate less than one-and-a-half times your regular salary or by other means such as time off or with job perks?

 The following cannot be used to replace overtime pay: